flakow/soundness_proof/README.md

 ## SETTING UP SOUNDNESS LAYER

-> ⚠️ Paste the commands **one by one**.
+> ⚠️ Paste the commands **one by one in terminal **.
 Wait for one to finish before pasting the next.

 Open the terminal like this: